E-ARK-Software/obsolete_py-ip-validator/README.md

 There's a script that you can use for this in the project root, `run.sh`.
 Or to run unit tests `runMetsValidatorTests.sh`

+For testing adjust XML samples stored in files if necessary.

 This code is released under the GPLv3 license.